 Grassland butterflies have undergone an overall decrease in numbers.
 Their abundance declined by 30% since 1990.
-Although the precise causes for the decline are different for each species and country, the two main drivers are agricultural intensification and abandonment of grasslands.
+Although the precise causes for the decline may be different for each species and country, the two main drivers are agricultural intensification and abandonment of grasslands.

 Large parts of Europe are used for agricultural purposes, and grasslands are a major land-cover type within these areas.
-For centuries, grasslands have formed an important part of the European landscape.
-Sustainably managed seminatural grassland harbours a high biodiversity, especially of plants, butterflies and many other insect groups (Collins & Beaufoy, 2012).
+For centuries, grasslands have been an important part of the European landscape.
+Sustainably managed seminatural grasslands harbour a high biodiversity, especially of plants, butterflies and many other insect groups (Collins & Beaufoy, 2012).
 Grasslands are the main habitat for many European butterflies.
-Out of 436 butterfly species in Europe for which information on habitat type is available, 382 (88%) occur on grasslands in at least one country in Europe, and for more than half of the species (280 species, 57%) grassland is their main habitat.
+Out of 436 butterfly species in Europe for which information on habitat type is available, 382 (88%) occur on grasslands in at least one country in Europe, and for more than half of the species (280 species, 57%) grassland is their main habitat (Van Swaay et al., 2006).